How to Dye Easter Eggs with Cool Whip

 Cool Whip Dyed Easter Eggs

-Dyeing Easter eggs with Cool Whip and food colouring is both easy and fun—and because all the ingredients are edible, Cool Whip Easter eggs are also safe to eat!
+Dyeing Easter eggs with Cool Whip and food coloring is both easy and fun—and because all the ingredients are edible, Cool Whip Easter eggs are also safe to eat!

 5 from 2 votes